-Rustic, hearty, and perfect for fall, my Chicken Cacciatore is bursting with bright colors and fresh flavor!
+Rustic, hearty, and perfect for fall, my Quick and Easy Chicken Cacciatore is bursting with bright colors and fresh flavor!

 When the weather cools down and there’s a chill in the air, I start to crave hearty, satisfying dishes like soups and stews.
 Chicken Cacciatore is the quintessential stick-to-your-ribs comfort food.
 Granted, now that I live in South Florida, I don’t get to experience too much of a change in season.
 The extent of our cold weather is that dips down into the upper 60s in the evenings once November rolls around.
 Still, for many locals, that’s enough of an excuse to pull out their winter boots!